question is on a specific case, please put the case name and number in

 Modifications to any hearing date should be stipulated, and requested by joint filing or e mail to firstname.lastname@example.org or by phone call with all counsel on the phone, calling the Case Manager at (801) 524-6150.

+This Word template will result in an order in the form preferred by our chambers.
 The proposed order must refer to the docket entry number(s) for the motion(s) resolved, and should be in a form similar to these sample orders:

 Motion to Dismiss Order